shashank4628/Credit_Card_Fraud_Detection/README.md

 # Credit Card Fraud Detection

-This project focuses on identifying fraudulent credit card transactions using machine learning techniques.
-The dataset employed is significantly imbalanced, with most transactions being legitimate.
-Logistic Regression is the primary algorithm used to predict whether a transaction is fraudulent.
+This project aims to detect fraudulent credit card transactions using machine learning.
+The dataset used is highly imbalanced, with the majority of transactions being legitimate.
+The primary algorithm used is Logistic Regression, which helps in predicting whether a transaction is fraudulent or not.

 ## Table of Contents
 - [Dataset](#dataset)